Related publications

 Married Couple’s Allowance could help to reduce your tax bill if:

-You can work out what you could get here.
+You can work out what you can get at Gov.uk.

 If you or your partner were born on or after 6 April 1935, you may be able to claim Marriage Allowance instead.
 Marriage Allowance lets you transfer £1,260 of your Personal Allowance to your spouse or civil partner.
 Your income must be under your personal allowance (£12,570).
 Your partner must also earn more than you.